 Utah Valley has several private and charter school options for families seeking alternatives to the traditional public schools:

-Private schools include Waterford School (K–12, Sandy — a longer commute but highly regarded) and several smaller faith-based schools.
+Private schools charge tuition and admit whom they choose.
+American Heritage School (K–12, American Fork) is the largest locally and is a private, faith-based school — it is frequently described as a charter and is not one.
+Waterford School (K–12, Sandy) is highly regarded but a longer commute, and there are several smaller faith-based schools around the valley.
 The LDS seminary program operates alongside public high schools (released-time religious education during the school day), which is unique to Utah and important context for families unfamiliar with the system.

 What Families Should Know